evolvedmicrobe/cafe-quality/README.md

 Tools to assess and diagnose accuracy issues in PacBio data.

 This is a library designed to help analyze PacBio data and assess quality issues.
 It is composed of the following items.
+In the future, git hooks will be attached to benchmark different algorithms on branches.

 Directory Structure
 ===================